Blog

 A Hidden Beginning: The Discovery of Maribye’s Cubs

-Posted by Emily on Mon March 30, 2026 in Sightings Report and Wildlife.
+Posted by Emily on Mon March 30, 2026 in Wildlife and Sightings Report.

 It started as a tracking conundrum.
 Though we often see leopard tracks following familiar routes as they cross the winding roads of the Klaserie, they rarely stay in one place for long - unless there’s a kill nearby.
 Every now and then, however, something doesn’t quite add up.
 A glitch in the pattern.
 That was the case one morning in mid-March.
 Little did Guide James know that he was about to stumble upon something quietly extraordinary.